Taft Theatre

-The Taft Theatre is a 2,500-seat theater, located in Cincinnati, Ohio.
-The theatre was built in 1928, as evidenced by its Art Deco interior.
+The Taft Theatre is a theater, located in Cincinnati, Ohio.
+The theatre was built in 1928 with an Art Deco interior.

-All seats are unobstructed, giving every seat a clear view of the stage.
 It is part of the Masonic Temple Building at Fifth and Sycamore streets.
-It is home to The Children Theatre of Cincinnati.

-As of 2010, it is operated by Music & Event Management Inc., a subsidiary of Cincinnati Symphony Orchestra.
-Music & Event Management Inc. also operates Riverbend Music Center and PNC Pavilion.
+In 2010, Music & Event Management Inc., a subsidiary of Cincinnati Symphony Orchestra, took over operation of the theater.
+Music & Event Management Inc. leased the space from Scottish Rite of Freemasonry, the building's owners.

-The theatre underwent $3 million worth of upgrades and renovations for air conditioning, seating, restroom improvements and other amenities.

 It is used for Broadway shows, concerts, comedy and other special events.

+Architecture

+The theater is constructed in both Art Deco and neoclassical styles, and features a warm red-green color scheme inside.
+All seats are unobstructed, giving every seat a clear view of the stage.

+History

+Construction on the theater began in 1925, and concluded in 1928.
+Named for Charles Phelps Taft, William Howard Taft's older brother, the theater hosted the Cincinnati symphony for its dedication in 1928.

+Scottish Rite applied for demolition permits to destroy the building twice in the 1960s, although they were unsuccessful both times.
+They thought the theater was too expensive to renovate, and hoped to replace it with a parking garage.